Joining the military can provide you not only with a stable career and attractive income but with an opportunity to continue your education.

 Don’t forget that a period of service looks great on any resume, regardless of the skills you learned or the job for which you’re applying because it demonstrates your ability to work hard, work with a team and give of yourself to others.

-Rudy Pasha is a contributing blogger and U.S. military veteran.
+Rudy Pasha is a U.S. military veteran.
 He currently works as an academic tutor at a small liberal arts college.